-Today, we’re looking at genre.
 Standard novel lengths vary depending on whether the story is sci-fi, fantasy, horror, mystery, YA, or romance.
 Why is this the case?
-And when it comes to genre, who decides how short is too short for a novel?
+And who gets to decide how short is too short for a novel?

 When I started reading Koula, a 1978 book by Greek author Menis Koumandareas, I was sure I finally had an extremely short “genre fiction” novel on my hands.
 This pleased me greatly, since every book I’ve considered so far for the title of world’s shortest novel has been an example of what’s known as literary fiction.